 • Make sure your passport will be valid at least six months after the date of your scheduled return to the U.S.

-• A tourist visa is not required of US citizens for stays of this length.
+• Visas may be required of US citizens in 2025.
 Expected changes to entrance requirements in Europe have been delayed until 2025.
 More information is available at European Travel Information and Authorization System (ETIAS) website.

 • Travel insurance in case of serious medical emergency is strongly recommended.
 Full health coverage and repatriation is available through Allianz Travel Insurance.